 Types of Shopping ads

 1. Product shopping ads.
-As you create your merchant account, you include data about your products you will be advertising.
-This type of ad uses that information you submit to advertise your products.
+This type of ad uses the information you submit to advertise your products.
+As you create your merchant account, you include data about the products you will be advertising.

-You can use other Google tools and services like product ratings, merchant promotions, or Google customer reviews to make your ads more appealing.
+To make your ads more appealing, you can use other Google tools and services like product ratings, merchant promotions, or customer reviews.

 2. Local inventory ads.
-When running this type of shopping ad, you use data collected from local inventory ads to drive target customers to your local stores where they engage with your products and make purchases.
+When running this shopping ad, you use data collected from local inventory ads to drive target customers to your local stores, where they engage with your products and make purchases.

-Here are the benefits of this type of shopping ads and where Google is currently using this type of ads.
+Here are the benefits of this type of shopping ad and where Google is currently using this type of ad.